ncyxie/Notepad-DOT/README.md

 Thinking of v2.2.0-Stable [FINAL] update.. :(

-It is enough for this Notepad for right now, I don't have time and ideas for this Notepad to develop, so I am into making new projects, like Capture DOT and many more to come, so expect last Final version for Notepad DOT.
+It is enough for this Notepad for right now, I don't have time and ideas for this Notepad to develop, so I am into making new projects, like Capture DOT and many more to come, so expect last, Final version for Notepad DOT.

 ## Introduction